- JOIN WFCF

-If you can't find what you are looking for on this web site, you can contact EMAIL Helpline or the ALL-DADS Phone Helpline.
+If you can't find what you are looking for on this web site, you can contact EMAIL Helpline.
 Make sure you include your full name, street address, telephone number and the best time to contact you.
 Also please include enough details so we can better direct you concerns to the right people.
-We will not respond to unidentified callers.
+We will not respond to unidentified contacts.

 Helpline Email Contact:

 The Helpline email contact is the best and simplest way to contact our WFCF counselors about any issues.
 Contact by email will enable us to find the best counselor that is experienced in your issue and a counselor that is most quickly available (All of our counselors are volunteers and have families and jobs of their own.
-The best time to talk to a counselor is when they have free space from their families and job.)
+There may be a slight delay in recieving a message back)

 Informational Email Contact:

-If you wish to ask an email question that is not Help specific such as when is the next Father's Night Out, please contact by this email to request information.
+If you wish to ask an email question that is not Help specific please contact us by this email to request information.

 Back in 1987, when the energy and activism of the Founding Fathers of our organization were being focused into a program of support services for divorced, disenfranchised fathers, the ALL-DADS telephone helpline was one of the many invaluable resources brought to bear on behalf of fathers' rights as parents to their children.